Reginald Hoskins: Military career

-After passing out of Camberley in 1905 he served as a staff officer in Egypt and at the Staff College.
+In April 1910 he was promoted to temporary lieutenant colonel while serving as a GSO2 at the Staff College.
+In January 1911 he was promoted to brevet lieutenant colonel.
 In August 1913 he returned to East Africa as inspector of the Kings African Rifles.

-In September 1914 Hoskins was recalled from East Africa and was appointed assistant adjutant and quartermaster general of the 8th Division, engaged at the time on the Western Front.
-On 12 November 1914 he became chief of staff to Major-General Sir Thompson Capper.
-On 25 March 1915 Hoskins was promoted brigadier-general and given command of the 8th Brigade.
-In early 1916 he was transferred to the East African Campaign as commander of the 1st East African Division.
+In September 1914 Hoskins was recalled from East Africa and was appointed assistant adjutant and quartermaster general of the 8th Division, which soon left to fight on the Western Front.
+On 12 November he became GSO1 (essentially chief of staff) to Major General Sir Thompson Capper, who had recently been appointed to command the 7th Division.
+On 25 March 1915 Hoskins was promoted to temporary brigadier general and given command of the 3rd Division's 8th Infantry Brigade, He was promoted to brevet colonel in June.
+He commanded the brigade until October when he was assigned as brigadier general, general staff (BGGS) of V Corps, taking over from Brigadier General Hugh Jeudwine.

+In early 1916 he was transferred to the East African campaign as commander of the 1st East African Division.
 In the 1916 Birthday Honours Hoskins was made a Companion of the Order of St Michael and St George.
+He was promoted to the substantive rank of major general in January 1917.

-Hoskins became Commander-in-Chief of British forces in East Africa on 20 January 1917, succeeding General Jan Smuts.
+Hoskins became commander-in-chief of British forces in East Africa on 20 January 1917, succeeding General Jan Smuts.
 When he took command, the British offensive had stalled, with the troops badly supplied and falling sick in large numbers.
 Hoskins reorganised the transport and medical services and improved the lines of communication, intending to renew the offensive when the unusually heavy rains ended.
-Although he achieved much, he did not have the confidence of the Chief of the Imperial General Staff, General Sir William Robertson, who considered that Hoskins "had lost his grip of the operations" and replaced him with the South African Jacob van Deventer on 23 April 1917.
+Although he achieved much, he did not have the confidence of the chief of the imperial general staff, General Sir William Robertson, who considered that Hoskins "had lost his grip of the operations" and replaced him with the South African Jacob van Deventer on 23 April 1917.

 Hoskins served for the remainder of the war as the commander of the 3rd (Lahore) Division in Mesopotamia and Palestine.

-He was made a Knight Commander of the Order of the Bath in the 1919 Birthday Honours and was awarded the Order of the Nile (2nd Class) in November 1919.
+For his services during the war, he was made a Knight Commander of the Order of the Bath in the 1919 Birthday Honours and was awarded the Order of the Nile (2nd Class) in November 1919.
 He was also made a member of the Russian Order of Saint Anna (2nd Class, with swords).
 His final military appointment was as the general officer commanding, 46th (North Midland) Division from June 1919 to June 1923.

-From 1921 until 1936 Hoskins was Honorary Colonel of the North Staffordshire Regiment.
+From 1921 until 1936 Hoskins was honorary colonel of the North Staffordshire Regiment.

 He retired from the army in 1923 and became involved in Conservative Party politics.
 He was principal of the Philip Stott College, Overstone in 1928 and then principal of the Bonar Law Memorial College from 1928 to 1938.
 Both institutions were responsible for training Conservative agents and local activists.
-Hoskins died in 1942.
+Hoskins died at the age of 71 in 1942.